kast-lang/kast/website/content/_index.md

 sort_by = "weight"
 +++

+# Powerful

+While a language being easy to learn is a nice thing to have, it should not be done at the cost of missing features.

+Being a beginner is only temporary, and thus being beginner friendly is not a priority for Kast.

+At the same time, if something can be made simpler without sacrificing power, it should be made simpler.

+# Reliability

+Kast is focusing more on program's ease of maintenance instead of focusing on the speed of prototyping.

+The goal is to eliminate as many classes of bugs at compile-time as possible.

 # Minimal but General

 Kast is designed to have a very simple minimal set of core features,